- A franchise provides entrepreneurs with the opportunity to buy an established business with branding and processes in place.

 Key takeaway: Financing options include liquid capital, traditional or SBA-backed loans, your own funding or money from a potential partner.
 Each option has pros and cons.

-What are the most popular franchises of 2020?
+What are the most popular franchises?

 The SBE Council reported that 5.3% of small businesses and 9.6% of larger employers are franchises.
 Here are the 30 best franchises of 2020, according to Franchise Gator: